 But this raises a fascinating question.
 Why did we evolve to find infants and toddlers cuter than newborns?
 Logic would dictate that, since cuteness aids in survival, our most vulnerable offspring would have it in spades.
 Shouldn’t biology have driven us to find the smallest babies the cutest?
 This is one of the main questions addressed by a recent study in Evolution and Human Behavior.

-The researchers suspect that, since babies become more capable of surviving diseases at the six-month mark, there’s a delay in parent-child bonding just in case newborns do not survive.
+The researchers suspect that, since babies become more capable of surviving diseases at the 6-month mark, there’s a delay in parent-child bonding just in case newborns do not survive.
 Meanwhile, we are hardwired to find older babies and toddlers the most cute so that parents will divert resources toward offspring most likely to survive.
 “Hunter-gatherers who already had a child they were nursing, couldn’t nurse two children at once,” said coauthor Tony Volk, also of Brock University, in the statement.
-“If you’re a peasant mother in medieval England and you only have enough food for one child, and if having two means they’re both likely to die, it’s best just to have one child.
+“If you’re a peasant mother in Medieval England and you only have enough food for one child, and if having two means they’re both likely to die, it’s best just to have one child.
 These are difficult decisions that humans have made for thousands of years.”

 “A delay in attachment makes those early losses easier to cope with,” Volk says.